davidthewatson/davidthewatson.github.io/README.md

 #  README

+## My new Github Flow

+    # create branch
+    git switch -c new-branch

+    # add changed code
+    git add whatever

+    # commit
+    git commit -m 'new stuff'

+    # push
+    git push

+    # create the pull request
+    gh pr create

+    # for others to view diff on a PR
+    gh pr diff

+    # to view comments on a PR
+    gh pr view --comments

+    # for others to review your PR
+    gh pr review --approve

+    # for you to merge your PR
+    gh pr merge

 ## Developing

 I develop locally on linux, fish, python3, pip, virtualenv, tmux, and alacritty (terminal).
 The following instructions rely on that, but they may work for you if you have a similar linux environment.